Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: Challenges of Empirical Evaluations

 If a remote, commercial FM requires $N$-times the electricity and hardware capabilities compared to an SBSE technique, a more \emph{fair} comparison would be to run the latter in parallel with $N$ CPU-cores.
 If a laptop/server does not have enough CPUs, then, as commercial FMs are run on remote servers, you could rent cloud resources (e.g., from Amazon Web Services or Azure) to run the SBSE technique in parallel.
 If you can pay money for a subscription to use a commercial FM (e.g., ChatGPT), then you can use the same amount of money to rent cloud resources to run an SBSE technique in parallel.
 Still, how to reliably determine a fair value for $N$?

-The use of remote, commercial FMs is problematic in this context.
+The use of remote, commercial FMs is problematic in this context due to potential for risks involving \fullref{FM-W1}, \fullref{FM-W4} and \fullref{FM-W6}.
 An alternative would be to use an open-source FM that can be run locally (e.g., via \emph{ollama}\footnote{https://ollama.com/}), as it makes evaluating its computational costs more feasible.
 However, without the proper hardware (e.g., GPUs) results could be quite poor compared to commercial, remotely run FMs.
 The need for specialized, more expensive hardware (compared to a consumer-grade laptop) is not necessarily a showstopper.
 Such costs could be justified based on the improvements obtained by solving the SE problems at hand.
 Still, how to make proper fair comparisons when different techniques might require different kinds of hardware, e.g., GPUs vs.~CPUs?
 There is no easy answer here, apart from possibly checking their power consumption, which is not necessarily trivial to infer reliably.

 However, the use of a local FM solves another critical issue: \emph{replicability}.
-A remote, commercial FM could change at any time, like any other service provided on the internet.
+A remote, commercial FM could change at any time (\fullref{FM-W4}), like any other service provided on the internet.
 Given an experiment involving such a remote FM, it might not be possible to replicate such a study if the FM has changed meanwhile~\cite{sallou2024breaking}.
 Lack of replicability is a major issue in scientific research~\cite{national2019reproducibility,vcrepinvsek2014replication}.
 A result that cannot be replicated has limited scientific value.
 On the other hand, if the FM is an open-source one that can be run locally, experiments can be attempted to replicate, as long as similar hardware is employed.
 This does not mean that commercial FMs should not be used in scientific research, especially if they are the ones that give the best results.
 Still, for sound results, experiments should be run as well with a local FM, which can then be used as a point of reference in replicated studies and comparisons.

 Note that the concept of ``replicability'' is different from the concept of ``non-determinism''.
 If you prompt an FM twice, you might get different results even if the prompt is exactly the same.
 But this is exactly the same issue as for SBSE techniques, which most of the time are based on randomized algorithms.
 In those cases, experiments need to be repeated several times (e.g., 10 or 30 times), and the appropriate statistical tests should be used to analyze the results~\cite{arcuri2014hitchhiker}.